 - To foster hospitality and fellowship among the volunteers serving at receptions.

-To become part of this ministry, contact Judy Dalton.
+To become part of this ministry, contact Judy Dalton ([email protected]).

-Notes are sent out to individuals who have lost loved ones on the anniversary of the death.
-For more information, contact Robby Carroll.
+Notes are sent out to individuals who have lost loved ones on or soon after the one-year anniversary of the loss.
+For more information, contact Laura Jernigan ([email protected]).

 Prayer Shawl Ministry

 This is a vital and very active ministry of our church.
 We are always in need of more folks to participate in this ministry.
-Workshops are given multiple times a year for those who want to learn how to create a prayer shawl.
-Our prayer shawl ministry is currently led by Denise Webber.
-For more information, visit the Prayer Shawl Ministry Page.
+We are always in need of more folks to participate in this ministry.
+Workshops are given from time to time for those who want to learn how to create a prayer shawl.
+Both crocheters and knitters make prayer shawls.
+For more information contact Denise Webber ([email protected]) or Mary Ellen Pendergrast ([email protected]).
+Visit the Prayer Shawl Ministry Page to learn more.

 Shallowford Family Counseling Center

-Counseling is offered to individuals, couples and families on a sliding fee scale.
+Counseling is offered to individuals, couples, and families on a sliding fee scale.
 The Counseling Center also offers workshops and seminars.
 The counseling services are open to both members and non-members of Shallowford.
-See the Shallowford Family Counseling Center Page for more information or contact Mary Ellen Pendergrast, Chair of the Shallowford Family Counseling Center Board of Directors or Robby Carroll, Counseling Center Director.
+See the Shallowford Family Counseling Center Page for more information or contact Mary Ellen Pendergrast ([email protected]), Chair of the Shallowford Family Counseling Center Board of Directors, or Robby Carroll ([email protected]), Counseling Center Director.